-In an interview from a few years back, a Dean of an American medical school had stated that overseas volunteering, for lack of a better word, has become the “vogue” thing to do.
-Many prospective medical school applicants may think that volunteering overseas may give the applicant an edge, but for admissions officers, this type of experience may raise some flags.
+In an interview from a few years back, a Dean of an American medical school had stated that overseas volunteering has become, for lack of a better word, the “vogue” thing to do.
+Many prospective medical school applicants may think that volunteering overseas could give the applicant an edge, but for admissions officers, this type of experience may raise some flags.
 When considering overseas volunteer experiences, admissions committee members will be considering:

 - Did this applicant use this opportunity to take advantage of a “trip,” or did they completely immerse themselves in a community, striving to fulfill the needs of marginalized and disenfranchised individuals, thereby gaining an understanding of the problems facing global medical care?